dvilelaf/NordIndicator/README.md

 * NordIndicator will be launched just after installation.
 It will also auto-start on system boot.
 * ```python3 NordIndicator.py install```

+## Optional Configuration
+You can choose between two countries for quick connection in the menu.
+By default, it will be Switzerland and United States.
+To edit these defaults :
+* After installation, go to ```~/.config/NordIndicator```.
+You can then edit ``config.py`` by replacing `country1` and/or `country2`.
+Be careful not to make any typo or the quick connect option won't work.
+You can find a list of availible country by typing ``nordvpn countries`` in a terminal.

 ## Uninstallation
 * NordIndicator running processes will be killed before uninstallation.
 * ```python3 NordIndicator.py uninstall```